ppratheesh/Prometheus/README.md

 - [Brainstorm] How can you filter some applications when querying with PromQL?

-   we can use labels to filter the results and we can make use of operators for filtering
+   we can use labels and operators for filtering

 - [Brainstorm] How can I measure a metric over last 30 minutes?